Putting Down Stakes: Catholic High School Fires Teacher for Marrying Divorced Man

 For the full story, click here.

-10 Responses to “Putting Down Stakes: Catholic High School Fires Teacher for Marrying Divorced Man”
+10 thoughts on “Putting Down Stakes: Catholic High School Fires Teacher for Marrying Divorced Man”

 As gets pointed out to me on regular basis when I defend morality-based decisions, such things as Right and Wrong have little or no place in the Law, and the Law (especially constitutional law) is the focus of Prof. Turley’s blog.